Detroit Institute of Arts as a National Historic Site

 Businesses are still opening - Whole Foods opened a store in Midtown Detroit during early summer 2013.

-Over 200 adults and youth manage garden plots in the professionally landscaped Community Gardens in Midtown Detroit, especially around the DAI and neighborhoods to the east.
+Over 200 adults and youth manage garden plots in the professionally landscaped Community Gardens in Midtown Detroit, especially around the DIA and neighborhoods to the east, like Ferry Avenue.

-Detroit Still Busy In Downtown and River Areas
+Detroit Still Busy In Downtown and Riverfront Areas

 Selected Paintings in the DIAClick thumbnail to view full-size